tejasam571/DIET-RECOMENDATION-AND-WORKOUT-PLAN/README.md

 ## Dataset

-- The dataset used in this project consists of [briefly describe the dataset, e.g., user demographics, dietary preferences, workout history, etc.].
+- The dataset used in this project consists of FOOD , Nutrition distribution , workout plan CSV file
-- It can be found [mention where the dataset can be accessed or if it is provided in the repository].

 ## Model Training

-- The model is trained using [mention the algorithms used, e.g., decision trees, random forest, neural networks, etc.].
+- The model is trained using k mean and random forest algorithm
-- Training involves [briefly describe the training process, e.g., feature selection, hyperparameter tuning, etc.].
+- Training involves classification and decission tree .

 ## Evaluation

-- The model's performance is evaluated using [mention metrics, e.g., accuracy, precision, recall, F1-score, etc.].
+- The model's performance is evaluated using [- **Accuracy**: Correct BMI predictions
+- **Precision**: Relevant food/workout suggestions
+- **Recall**: Identified appropriate BMI categories
+- **F1-Score**: Balanced recommendation effectiveness  ].
 - Results and evaluation metrics are stored in the `output/results` directory.

 ## Results

-- [Provide a summary of the results obtained from the model evaluation, including any graphs or tables generated.]
+- The model evaluation for the 'Diet Recommendation and Workout Plan' project showed accurate BMI predictions and personalized workout and food plans.
+The results were summarized in tables, with graphs displaying BMI categories and recommended plans based on user data.

 ## Contributing